 Azaleas have high-growing roots and will not tolerate being planted deeply.
-So beware to plant the top of the root ball right at ground level and not lower.
+So beware to plant azaleas at the top of the root ball right at ground level and not lower.

 Mulch and Fertilize Azaleas

 Azaleas must be kept mulched year around due to their shallow root system.
-A 3-inch layer of pine straw, hay or other organic matter will keep roots cool, protected and moist.
+A 3-inch layer of pine straw, hay, or other organic matter will keep roots cool, protected and moist.
 (Avoid mulch, since many are dyed and prohibit moisture from getting to the plants and roots beneath.)

-The mulch will slowly decompose and add nutrients into the soil, but a little springtime feeding is also a good idea.
-After the shrub has finished blooming add a garden trowel of compost around the plant base and water well.
+The pine straw or organic matter will slowly decompose and add nutrients into the soil, but a little springtime feeding is also a good idea for azaleas.
+After the shrub has finished blooming, add a garden trowel of compost around the plant base and water well.

 An acidic fertilizer specifically formulated for azaleas can be used instead, but good, rich compost is the best choice.
 My recommendation for an acidic fertilizer is Espoma’s Holly Tone; it’s great when you don’t have fresh compost on hand.